-- -If a song or jam is in major key you can always solo using Major Pentatonic over all the chords.
-So that should be another default setting.
-As soon as you hear major key, you know one option is to solo over all the chords with Major Pentatonic, just like how you can use minor pentatonic over all the chords in minor key. - -If a song or jam is a major key I IV V blues, swings, or shuffle there are many avenues to utilize when soloing and improvising.
-It's wide open and these I-IV-V progressions are extremely common. - -Try Minor Pentatonic & Blues scales for that darker, bluesy, minor sound. - -Try Major Pentatonic for that sweet major sound ala BB King/Allman Brothers.
+- -If a song or jam is a major key I-IV-V blues, swing, or shuffle there are MANY avenues to utilize when soloing and improvising.
+It's wide open and these I-IV-V progressions are extremely common in the blues. - -Try Minor Pentatonic & Blues scales for that darker, bluesy minor sound. - -Try Major Pentatonic for that sweet major sound ala BB King/Allman Brothers.
 This will be a totally different sound than Minor Pentatonic. - -Try mixing both Minor Pentatonic & Blues and Major Pentatonic.
 You will hear this a lot in the lead playing of Eric Clapton and BB King.
 The switching, combining, and mixing Minor and Major Pentatonics is an awesome sound! - -Try the Dorian mode.
-Even though Dorian is considered more of a minor mode it's intervals have elements of both minor, (b3,b7), and major (2nd, 6th).
-So Dorian works great in any situation where you know both Minor and Major Pentatonic will work. - -Mixolydian mode works great over dominant chords like 7^{ths} and 9th chords, (often used in the Blues). - -Lydian mode sounds great over major 7th chords, (has that very cool #4 note in the scale)
+Dorian is considered more of a minor mode as it's intervals have elements of both minor, (b3, b7), and major (2nd, 6th).
+So Dorian works great in any situation where you know both Minor and Major Pentatonic will work. - -Mixolydian mode works great over dominant chords like 7^{ths} and 9th chords, (often used in the blues).